-Next create a second list using your audience research that describes how the buyer persona defines the words on your list.
+Next, create a second list using your audience research that describes how the buyer persona defines the words on your list.
 This will help you to put some shape to the lexicon and guide you when determining the new positioning of the words that you use to describe your company and brand.

-- A list defining the way we currently present words and language to describe our company, products and the value we provide to our audiences.
+- A list defining the way we currently present words and language to describe our company, products, and the value we provide to our audiences.

-- A list defining the new way we present words to describe our company, products and the value we provide to our audiences.
+- A list defining the new way we present words to describe our company, products, and the value we provide to our audiences.

 Using the Lexicon

-Once the lexicon is complete, the document should be provided to the team of marketers and people that consistently convey messaging whether written or oral on behalf of the company.
-Brand lexicons can be created for and shared with sales teams to help them position the company more effectively to buying customers and thus, helps create a distinction between the way your company sells/brands itself compared to the competition.
+Once the lexicon is complete, the document should be provided to the team of marketers and people that consistently conveys messaging whether written or oral on behalf of the company.
+Brand lexicons can be created for and shared with sales teams to help them position the company more effectively to buying customers and thus, help create a distinction between the way your company sells/brands itself compared to the competition.

-When used most effectively, the lexicon is a fully integrated marketing tool that shapes the language for branding assets like a website, a tradeshow booth or a piece of literature to ensure consistency.
+When used most effectively, the lexicon is a fully integrated marketing tool that shapes the language for branding assets like a website, a tradeshow booth, or a piece of literature to ensure consistency.

 We believe that branding and messaging are the right places for marketers to start when considering "how to improve marketing efforts" before spending money on other typical marketing focal points.
 As part of our Essential Services, we are offering companies the opportunity to work with DMA Solutions to develop and finalize a messaging guide to help shape a brand lexicon.
 Sound like something you might be interested in?
 We'd love to chat.